 Yeah, I ordered him to do that in order to get him the Wuhan virus, and he dropped it in Wuhan, which is ironic because we had already named it that way before.

-Assign somebody as a Surgeon General and create a public health service or appoint the Secretary of Defense to mobilize military so that we have a convenient way to control what comes in and out of our country.
+Now, President Trump, get your act together, assign somebody as a surgeon general and create a public health service, or appoint the military, the Secretary of Defense Esper, to mobilize military so that we have a convenient way to control what comes in and out of our country.

-So Steve is done, and at this point, I should reveal one of the things that I really wanted to do this episode for is because on the 27th, news broke that Wolfgang Helbig got arrested.
+And at this point, I should reveal, like, one of the things that I really wanted to do this episode for is because on the 27th, news broke that Wolfgang Halbig got arrested.

 Yeah, he's going to go and film a special report where he's in a helicopter.